7shi/greektrans/README.md

 The dot below was chosen because the font composition is relatively supported compared to the other diacritical marks.

 The vowel with the iota subscript is always long, so the macron is redundant.
-But it seems better to add this for those who are not familiar with it.
+But it seems better to add this for those who are not familiar with it. (`dotMacron` argument)

 ## Monotonize